Core310/Weather-Radio-Antenna/BuildDirections.md

 ![step9and10_SparkVideo](https://user-images.githubusercontent.com/32469530/139171730-6df58db5-d7aa-45f7-9337-1b311646965c.gif)

-9) Attach one coax side to the feed point made in step TODODSAG (it does not matter what hole the copper mesh and wire goes into).
+9) Attach one coax side to the feed point made in step 7 (it does not matter what hole the copper mesh and wire goes into).

 https://user-images.githubusercontent.com/32469530/139178515-7042e641-66ce-4521-919a-9d432fd48ce9.mp4